Shadowsocks vs. VPNs — Everything You Need to Know

 What Is Shadowsocks?

-An open-source SOCKS5-based proxy project, Shadowsocks is an intermediary that is mainly designed around bypassing censorship.
+An open-source SOCKS5-based proxy project, Shadowsocks is an intermediary that is mainly designed to bypass censorship.
 It was first released in 2012 by its creator, a Chinese programmer under the pseudonym “clowwindy”.

-In 2015, the programmer announced that they were retiring from the project due to being contacted by police.
-Since then, Shadowsocks has been developed and maintained by numerous collaborators.
+In 2015, the programmer announced that they were retiring from the project due to pressure from the Chinese police.
+Since then, Shadowsocks has remained open source, maintained and improved by many collaborators.

 How Is Shadowsocks Different from VPN?